SantiMon1417/Epistemic-uncertainty-at-regional-level-in-Italy/README.md

 ## 📂 Repository Contents

-- 🗺️ Figures for the 20 Italian regions
-- 📊 Results for the **MA04** hazard model
+- 🗺️ Figures for the 20 Italian regions given the **MA04** hazard model
-- 🌋 Results for the **ValentiniEtAl2017** hazard model
+- 📊 Figures for the 20 Italian regions given the **ValentiniEtAl2017** hazard model
-- 📖 Supplementary material accompanying the paper

 ## 📚 Related Publication